top of page

 Fail better.
 (Samuel Beckett)

-I end by wishing us all of us more courage and resilience to be creative.
+I'll conclude by wishing us all more courage and resilience to be creative and to nourish it in others.

 Janet's Store